thpar/diffany/manual-library.md

 # Diffany library ####

+This readme file explains the basics for installation and usage of the Diffany library code.
+Not all packages and functionality is explained, but much more information can be found in the javadoc annotations of the original source files.

 ## Installation ####
  - If not installed yet, java 6 or higher should be installed
  - Download the Diffany library jar file and add it to your classpath